ComposableFi/composable/docs/docs/internal/xcmp/xcm-examples.md

 List of useful to have XCM messages working for testing and playbooks.

-For general flow on how to make XCM and transfer happen, look [here](./ping.plantuml)
+ For details on the general workflow of XCM and transfers [look here](./ping.plantuml)

 ## Transfer